manGoweb/mango-cli/docs/config.md

 Format: `"globalname": "any variable type OR filepath to JSON file"`

+If `globalname` match filename, its value gets assigned as current scope, overriding (but not clears) previous state

 ## Hooks

 * `hooks` - object with additional commands you need to run before/after certain actions